Written by our personal injury lawyers in Charlottesville

-If you or a family member is the victim in a drunk driving accident, please contact us to see how we can help.
+If you or a family member is the victim in a drunk driving accident in Charlottesville, Augusta County, Waynesboro, or central Virginia, please contact us to see how we can help.
 We offer a free consultation and we will let you know how you can hold a drunk driver responsible for the harm caused by their conduct.

 The Virginia General Assembly has cracked down on drunk drivers.
 How has the legislature helped persons injured by intoxicated drivers?
 In the ordinary personal injury case, a plaintiff may recover only “compensatory” damages to cover his medical bills, lost wages, and pain and suffering.
 Since 1994, however, state law has also allowed statutory punitive damage awards if a plaintiff can prove a drunk driver’s conduct was so willful or wanton as to show a conscious disregard for the rights of others.

 What is the purpose of a punitive damage award?

 A punitive damage award punishes the defendant and serves as a warning that society hopes will deter him and others who learn of it from a repetition of the same or similar wrongdoing.
 Our personal injury lawyers in Charlottesville have experience in handling cases involving punitive damages.
 We are prepared to put the substantial resources of our law firm to work in support of your claim for damages both compensatory and punitive.